Introduction

 Validators

 FsPulse can optionally validate file contents during the analysis phase of a scan.
-To enable validation, pass the --validate
+To enable validation, pass the --validate flag when initiating a scan.

 fspulse scan --root-path /your/path --validate